amirjebbeli75/amirjebbeli75/README.md

 ## Computer Science Student | Deep Learning & NLP Researcher | AI Enthusiast

-Deep Learning and Natural Language Processing Researcher, currently pursuing a B.Sc. in Computer Science at Iran University of Science and Technology (IUST).
-Instructor at Quera and independent creator of scientific and educational AI and software content on YouTube (@IUSTech).
+B.Sc. student in Computer Science at Iran University of Science and Technology (IUST) with a strong focus on Deep Learning and Natural Language Processing.
+Programming instructor at Quera and independent creator of the @IUSTech YouTube channel, dedicated to making AI and software engineering concepts accessible.

 ## Research Interests
 * Natural Language Processing (NLP) & Deep Learning